Dr. Deborah Wilson

-Dr. Deborah Wilson (2003) currently serves as chair of Behavioral and Social Sciences, is an associate professor of psychology, and a graduate faculty member.
+Dr. Deborah Wilson (2003), professor of psychology, currently serves as Title IX coordinator, interim dean of the College of Liberal and Performing Arts, and is a graduate faculty member.
 She is a 1992 graduate of the University of Central Arkansas, MS in Counseling Psychology and is a 2012 graduate of Walden University, PhD in Educational Psychology.
 In 1993, Wilson was licensed with the Arkansas Psychology Board as a psychological examiner and is now licensed with independent practitioner status.
 Prior to SAU, she was professionally employed as a community mental health counselor, as a psychoeducational examiner for 17 area public schools, and as an adjunct psychology instructor for SAU.
-Dr. Wilson serves Title IX as a committee member, sponsors SAU’s Psi Chi chapter, and volunteers with Compassions Foundation-Living Waters Domestic Violence shelter.
-Research interests include studying children’s issues including disproportional placement of African Americans in special education, relationship violence, and mental health issues of public school students.
+Research interests include studying children’s issues including disproportional placement of African Americans in special education, relationship violence, and Title IX issues.